newsproutsmedia/chat/README.md

 The following environment variables must be set for the app to function.
 ChatApp utilizes the dotenv module to load environment variables from a .env file into process.env.

 During development, create a file ".env" in the root project directory and include the following environment variables.
-When deploying the application to a serverless platform, you'll utilize the platform's
+When deploying the application to a serverless platform, utilize that platform's method for adding environment variables.

 **APP_NAME**=The name of your application (e.g. ChatApp)
 **EMAIL**=The Google email used for sending invites.
 It must be the email address associated with your Google token below (e.g. your.email@your-domain.com)